Trojan (brand)

 Trojan is a brand name of condoms and sexual lubricants manufactured by the Church & Dwight Company.
 Trojan condoms were started by Merle Leland Youngs in the 1910s after he moved to New York City.
 The major condom manufacturer before Youngs was Julius Schmid, who had made condoms from animal intestines starting in the 1880s.
-Around the same time, Youngs developed reliable rubber condoms under the brand names Ramses and Sheik.

-Due to the Comstock Law of 1873 and many similar state laws, condoms were sold as protection against disease until 1957 when the law was repealed.
-Many pharmacists were reluctant to sell sex-related products so consumers often purchased condoms in secret in the backrooms of bars.

 As of 2006, 70.5% of condoms purchased in United States drugstores are Trojan brand.

 Brand history

 Trojan condoms were first manufactured in 1916 by Merle Leland Youngs through his company Fay and Youngs, renamed Youngs Rubber Corporation in 1919.
 Youngs Rubber Corporation debuted Trojan brand condoms with the image of the Trojan helmet.
 Trojan began advertising condoms in 1927 through an ad placed in a trade magazine for pharmacists.

 By 1930 latex-based materials were used.
 Latex was less expensive than the rubber used previously, while still providing protection against disease and pregnancy.
 The material change also allowed a shelf life of five years in comparison to three months.
 As of 2009, Trojan produces 30 different varieties of condoms.

+Unlike other brands, Trojan manufactures some of its condoms in the United States.
+Church and Dwight has a factory located at 1851 Touchstone Dr, South Chesterfield, VA.
+The facility was built in 1988 by the Safetex Corp. to manufacture Saxon condoms.
+In the mid-1990s, Trojan, then owned by Carter-Wallace, sought a new manufacturing facility.
+Safetex announced the closure of its Chesterfield factory.
+Carter-Wallace purchased and modernized the factory in 1995, expanding it to more than three times its original size.

+In May of 2023, Church and Dwight announced a $27-million expansion to its Chesterfield manufacturing plant, where they plan to produce an innovative scent-boosting laundry product.